Do you know the difference between a Creative Director and a Project Manager?

 You need a Creative Director if ...

 If you’re looking to refresh your logo and colors, rebrand products, or give your company a visual update and launch a social media campaign with that new look, then you, my friend, are looking for a Creative Director.
-A Creative Director will sit down with you, listen to all of your needs, take note of the creative direction that you want to go in, and then get to work.
+A Creative Director will sit down with you, listen to your needs, take note of the creative direction you want to go in, and then get to work.

-They’ll source creatives for you — anyone from copywriters to web developers to designers — explain your creative vision to them and lead the team toward producing high-quality creative work for your brand.
+They’ll source creatives for you — anyone from copywriters to web developers to designers — explain your vision to them and lead the team toward producing high-quality creative work for your brand.
 They can help you build a strong and cohesive brand identity and maintain it across the board with your social media look, advertisements, brochures, you name it.
 And since they’re experts in their field, they can also guide you if you aren’t sure what direction to take, pushing the boundaries of creativity by offering up creative solutions to your most pressing challenges.

 Looking for a way to differentiate yourself from competitors?